adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 # Public Key Commitment {#pk-distribution}

 Parties must undeniably link their root public keys to their OI.
-In this section, we specify the configuration of a PP's OI.
+In this section, we specify the configuration of a emblem issuer's OI.
 Root public keys are all public keys which are only endorsed by third parties and never endorsed by the organization itself.
 A party MAY have multiple root public keys.